Pritirekha23/Django/Note/P009_note.md

 > DATE 17/05/2024

 - Sometime we required images, videos, audios, css, javascript at that time we can go for static file.
-- Django bydeafult does not provide any support for static files.
+- Django by deafult does not provide any support for static files.
 - We have to create and configure manually.

 ## How to create and configure static file
 ----------------------------------------
 -> Create a folder named as 'static' in main project level / just like 'template' folder.
 -> Inside that ststic folder create sub folders like css, javascript, image etc.
--> Django does not aware about out static folder so we have to configure inside settings.py file.
+-> Django does not aware about our static folder so we have to configure inside settings.py file.
 -> In .html file first load the static file.

 # P007